davidmcclure/open-syllabus-project/deploy/README.md

   (This is stopped by default, to avoid consuming resources during real extraction runs.)

-1. Now, change into `/home/vagrant/osp` and run the test suite:
+1. Wait ~10s for Elasticsearch to start, and then change into `/home/vagrant/osp` and run the test suite:

   `py.test osp`